apiel/zicBox/NOTE.md

 - TODO reduce data id in SynthDrum23 and update DrumEnvelopComponent or simply remove it
 - TODO fix envelop step edit

-- TODO use https://github.com/nlohmann/json for config
-    - just need to find a way to inform jsx to whether pass json format or string format
-    ---> maybe for the moment should only be for component...

 - TODO clips
   - instead to play right away when clicking toggle button, maybe it should play at the next loop, and we need to play right away the would be a different combination key